Destify/naive-bayes-spam/README.md

 # Spam Filtering based on Naive Bayes Classication

-We will implement a simple machine learning algorithm to classify emails (Spam or Not Spam aka Ham) using Scikit-learn.
-We are going to implement a Spam filtering classifier based on Multinomial Naive Bayes Algorithm

 ## Prerequisites

 To follow this doc you need to have the basic ideas of the following